 Medieval and Renaissance

 The Middle Ages and Renaissance witnessed a continued appreciation for checkered flooring.
-Churches, castles, and grand manor houses frequently featured checkered tile patterns in their entryways, halls, and kitchens.
+Churches, castles, and grand manor houses, for instance, frequently featured checkered tile patterns in their entryways, halls, and kitchens.
 These floors were often made of stone or ceramic tiles, with the black and white squares symbolizing purity and order.
 In some cases, the checkered pattern was incorporated into intricate geometric designs, showcasing the skill and artistry of the craftsmen.

 Victorian Era

 The Victorian era brought a renewed interest in checkered floors, influenced by the fascination with exotic cultures and design styles.
 Moorish and Oriental motifs, characterized by their intricate patterns and bold colors, inspired the creation of checkered tile designs with a more elaborate and decorative flair.
-Victorian homes often featured checkered floors in their kitchens, hallways, and even bathrooms, where they added a touch of elegance and sophistication.
+Victorian homes also often featured checkered floors in their kitchens, hallways, and even bathrooms, where they added a touch of elegance and sophistication.

 20th Century